Bale Packaging

 USDA Form CCC-809 and Approved Packaging Materials

-This memo was in response to an email that was recently sent to USDA state price support specialists.
-The USDA email reminded the specialists "…that cotton gins must submit CCC-809, Cooperating Ginner's Bagging and Bale Ties Certification and Agreement for their cotton to be eligible as collateral for a CCC loan.
+A JCIBPC memo to ginners reminded them of their obligation to only use approved packaging materials.
+This memo was in response to an email that is in the files of USDA state price support specialists informing them "…that cotton gins must submit CCC-809, Cooperating Ginner's Bagging and Bale Ties Certification and Agreement for their cotton to be eligible as collateral for a CCC loan.
 CCC-809 is a multi-year agreement that, once filed, remains in effect until terminated by CCC or the gin."